Wolfsburg: Sport

 The most famous professional sports club in the city is VfL Wolfsburg, established in 1945.
 The men's football team won the Bundesliga in 2009, the DFB-Pokal in 2015 and the DFL-Supercup in 2015.
 The women's football team has been even more successful, winning six Bundesliga titles and seven DFB-Pokal titles.
 The women's team has also succeeded in winning the UEFA Women's Champions League in two consecutive years, 2013 and 2014.

-Wolfsburg is also the home of the ice hockey team Grizzlys Wolfsburg, which since 2007 has made it to a leading position in the first-tier Deutsche Eishockey Liga, where it was runner-up in 2011, 2016 and 2017.
+Wolfsburg is also the home of the ice hockey team Grizzlys Wolfsburg, which since 2007 has been a leading contender in the first-tier Deutsche Eishockey Liga, where it was runner-up in 2011, 2016 and 2017.

-Also based in city is the tennis tournament Volkswagen Challenger, which has been held annually in Wolfsburg since 1993.
+Also based in city is the Volkswagen Challenger tennis tournament, which has been held annually in Wolfsburg since 1993.